joe-antognini/joe-antognini.github.io/_drafts/accelerating-universe.md

-Measuring these two numbers accurately is an exceedingly difficult task and much of observational cosmology of the second half of the twentieth century was concerned with measuring reliable values for these numbers.
+Measuring these two numbers accurately is an exceedingly difficult task and much of observational cosmology of the second half of the twentieth century was concerned with measuring these numbers reliably.
 The essential difficulty is that to measure these parameters one needs to measure the distance of a number of objects and their recession velocity (that is, how fast they are moving away from us).
 The latter measurement is not so difficult.
 Most astrophysical sources exhibit absorption or emission lines in their spectra.
 Since the rest wavelength of a spectral line is known (either from laboratory measurements or fundamental physics), the redshift of a set of spectral lines can tell us the recession velocity quite accurately.

 The measurement of distances, however, is an entirely different matter.